Airbus Books 1.1-billion-euro Loss In 2020 In Wake Of Covid-19 - UrduPoint

 Airbus said in a statement that it booked a net loss of 1.1 billion Euros ($1.3 billion) in 2020.

-That was a slight improvement over the previous year's bottom-line loss of 1.4 billion euros, when Airbus had been hit with a huge fine of 3.6 billion euros in a corruption scandal.
+That was a slight improvement over the previous year's bottom-line loss of 1.4 billion euros, when Airbus was hit with a huge fine of 3.6 billion euros in a corruption scandal.

+The company's fierce US rival Boeing had a massive loss of $11.9 billion last year as the Covid-19 crisis played out, combined with getting its key 737 MAX aircraft back in the air.

 "The 2020 results demonstrate the resilience of Airbus in the most challenging crisis to hit the aerospace industry," said chief executive Guillaume Faury.